tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 The emotions are a wonderful place to practice your empath skills.
 They are the source of our most powerful experiences, and they are also the source of our most repetitive behaviors.
 If an emotion just won’t respond to you, or if certain emotional states are repetitive and troubling, reach out for help.

-When you personify anger, you’ll find that it is a mix between a stalwart castle guard and an ancient sage.
-Anger sets your boundaries by walking the perimeter of your soul and keeping an eye on you, the people around you, and your environment.

-Anger is a vital and boundary-defining emotion.
-When you can instead channel this noble emotion properly, you’ll be able to maintain your boundary and protect the boundaries of others with honor.

-When we drop our vital, anger-supported boundaries and ignore our individual needs and wishes, we become extremely vulnerable.
-When the psyche is unprotected, anger becomes necessary, and if anger is constantly pushed into the shadows, it can only erupt in shadowy ways.

 It is not healthy to be utterly empathic with everyone you meet.
 Your emotions should flow in your own life, not in others’.
 If you maintain a constant, unwavering level of empathic receptivity without any balancing or cleansing practices, your life will become completely disordered.

-When you channel your anger properly, it will help you maintain your sense of self while protecting you and the people around you.
-When you go on a rampage, you dishonor everyone you encounter.

-When you take hold of your anger and channel it properly, you allow your anger to arise when you’re attacked.
-You welcome the potent surge of indignation and honor the fact of the attack, instead of brushing it away with pseudospiritual gentility.

-The Taoist saying The glory is not in never falling, but in rising every time you fall is especially valuable in understanding the honorable use of anger.
-When you can channel your angers, you won’t be invincible, but you’ll be able to see your fall clearly and rise again with honor and compassion.

-When you are angry, you are honouring the person or situation that angers you.
-It’s difficult to honor something or someone that is unimportant to you.
-If you can use your anger to reset your boundary and burn your contracts with whatever has angered you, you’ll learn vital truths about the issues you need to face and the relationships you need to mend or honor.

-When you’re done with the conflict, take some time to reground and refocus yourself.
-Anger releases a great deal of energy into your system, so it’s a good idea to refresh yourself and bring every part of you into the present moment, where you’re a different person than you were when the conflict began.

 When dealing with angry people, it’s important to remember that they need protection and not restoration.
 You should set your own boundary strongly before attempting to intervene.
 Don’t try to create boundaries for angry people or teach them in any way; interference will only degrade their boundaries further.

-It may seem contradictory, but habitually angry people are also deeply caring people because anger always stems from concern.
-When people in your life are habitually angry, bless them; they are feeling too much of the world for their comfort, and their boundaries are in tatters.

-If you feel unpleasant aftereffects from your anger, just empathize with them.
-If your anger causes any unpleasant aftereffects, know that you may have a punishing connection with it.
-Burn these contracts with your anger, and your anger will be able to flow properly and become the healing force it was meant to be.

 Emotions are like the weather, they come and go.
 If you’re not able to deal with them, they will repeat themselves.
 If you’ve got unhealthy beliefs about your emotions, you know what to do: burn your contracts and move on.